corda/corda/docs/source/serialization-default-evolution.rst

    .. sourcecode:: kotlin

         // Initial instance of the class
-        data class Example2 (val a: Int, b: String) // (A)
+        data class Example2 (val a: Int, b: String) // (Version A)

-        // Class post addition of property c data class Example1 (val a: Int, b: String, c: Int) { // (B)
+        // Class post addition of property c data class Example1 (val a: Int, b: String, c: Int) { // (Version B)
              @DeprecatedConstructorForDeserialization(1)
              constructor (a: Int, b: String) : this(a, b, 0) // 0 has been determined as a sensible default }

-For this to work we have had to add a new constructor that allows nodes in state B to create an instance from a serialised form of A. A sensible default for the missing value is provided for instantiation of the non null property.
+For this to work we have had to add a new constructor that allows nodes with the class at version B to create an instance from serialised form of that class from an older version, in this case version A as per our example above.
+A sensible default for the missing value is provided for instantiation of the non null property.

 .. note:: The ``@DeprecatedConstructorForDeserialization`` annotation is important, this signifies to the
     serialization framework that this constructor should be considered for building instances of the object when evolution is required.

-    Furthermore, the integer parameter passed to the constructor indicates a precedence order, see the discussion below.
+    Furthermore, the integer parameter passed to the constructor if the annotation indicates a precedence order, see the discussion below.

-As before, instances of state A will be able to deserialize serialized forms of state B as it will simply treat them as if the property has been removed (as from its perspective, they will have been.)
+As before, instances of the class at version A will be able to deserialize serialized forms of example B as it will simply treat them as if the property has been removed (as from its perspective, they will have been.)

 Constructor Versioning